7 Reasons You’re Not Seeing Results on Keto

 Make these simple tweaks so you can get the most benefits out of your keto diet.

-Try intermittent fasting to accelerate weight loss
+Try intermittent fasting

 Intermittent fasting isn’t a requirement on the keto diet, but it’s a powerful way to help your body create those valuable ketones.
 That’s why some keto dieters also incorporate fasting periods in their meal plans.

 If fat loss is one of your goals, intermittent fasting is worth a shot.
 In a 2014 study, adult mice who ate all their food within a 9- to 12-hour period put on less weight and had less fat mass than mice that ate whenever they wanted.

 Drink Bulletproof Coffee

-On the standard keto diet, you’re eating very few carbs (less than 50 grams of total carbs a day), all the time.
-But for some people who follow a low-carb diet, restricting carbs for a long period can create issues like fatigue, thyroid problems, insomnia and dry eyes.
-Your body needs some carbs to perform at its best.
+On the standard keto diet, you’re eating very few carbs, all the time.
+But for some people who follow a low-carb diet, restricting carbs for a long period can create issues like fatigue, dry eyes and not getting enough sleep.

 Add MCT oil to your coffee and food